jasjitajimal/bir_best_practices_and_processes/1. End to End BIR Project/README.md

 - Evaluate the accessibility and quality of each data source to ensure it meets the standards required for effective analysis.
 - Consider the integration of structured and unstructured data for a holistic view.
 - **Example:**
-    - Internal sources: CRM system, ERP system.
+    - Internal sources: Customer relationship management (CRM) system and enterprise resource planning (ERP) system
       - External sources: Market data from industry reports.

 ## 6. Data Extraction